Sergey-1221/nautilus_trader_streamlit/README.md

 You can focus on any time range using the built‑in date slider and toggle logarithmic scaling.
 The dashboard also reports your edge over the benchmark as **Edge vs B&H (%)**.

+The longest drawdown is highlighted on both charts.
+Additional metrics show its duration, the average and total time spent in drawdowns, and the deepest loss in dollars.

 ---

 ## 📌 Roadmap